Eating disorder: Black and African American

 Historically, identifying as African American has been considered a protective factor for body dissatisfaction.
 Those identifying as African American have been found to have a greater acceptance of larger body image ideals and less internalization of the thin ideal, and African American women have reported the lowest levels of body dissatisfaction among the five major racial/ethnic groups in the US.

 However, recent research contradicts these findings, indicating that African American women may exhibit levels of body dissatisfaction comparable to other racial/ethnic minority groups.
 In this way, just because those who identify as African American may not internalize the thin ideal as strongly as other racial and ethnic groups, it does not mean that they do not hold other appearance ideals that may promote body shape concerns.
 Similarly, recent research shows that African Americans exhibit rates of disordered eating that are similar to or even higher than their white counterparts.

-American Indian and Alaska Native
+Native American

-American Indian and Alaska Native women are more likely than white women to both experience a fear of losing control over their eating and to abuse laxatives and diuretics for weight control purposes.
+Native American women are more likely than white women to both experience a fear of losing control over their eating and to abuse laxatives and diuretics for weight control purposes.
 They have comparable rates of binge eating and other disordered weight control behaviors in comparison to other racial groups.